 (2) A proxy may exercise only one vote on a question determined by a show of hands.

-(3) A proxy may exercise more than one vote on a question determined by a poll.
+(3) A proxy may exercise more than one vote on a question determined by a poll, unless the rules of the co-operative restrict the number of votes that a proxy may exercise.

 (4) A question is to be determined by a poll if —